polarvis/polarvis.github.io/_pages/dashboard.md

 Whether you're a researcher, communicator, or simply curious about online debates, these tools invite you to explore patterns of visual messaging, emotional responses, and evolving communication strategies.
 Developed through a collaborative, co-design process, they are meant to support reflection, comparison, and more informed engagement in a changing media landscape.

-    Social Media Dashboard – Explore overall patterns in visual climate communication across countries.

-    Polarisation Dashboard – Compare political dynamics and sharing patterns of visual content.

-    Workshop Dashboard – Dive into examples and findings from our local co-design workshop.

 <br />
 <br />